peterjc/thapbi-pict/docs/custom_database/build_db.rst

 <https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=611798>`_.

 THAPBI PICT offers two solutions.
-First, the import commands by default expect a pre-loaded NCBI taxonomy in the database for validation purposes, and this includes synoym support.
-This allows ``thapbi_pict ncbi-import`` to try as many words as possible from the FASTA description in looking for a match in the NCBI taxonomy.
-In the example above we disabled this with ``-x`` (or ``--lax``).
+First, the import commands by default expect a pre-loaded NCBI taxonomy in the database for validation purposes.
+This allows ``thapbi_pict ncbi-import`` to try as many words as possible from the FASTA description in looking for a match in the NCBI taxonomy, including synonyms.
+If that fails and lax mode is used (``-x`` or ``--lax``), it falls back on heuristics to identify which part of the description is the species.
+In the example above didn't preload a taxonomy.
 Second, ``thapbi_pict curated-import`` takes the *entire* FASTA description (after the identifier) as the species name.

 Species validation
 ------------------